JAMB Subject Combination for Public Law 2026/2027

 Advertisements

-Although students apply generally for Law, universities offer specializations (like Public Law) from 300-level or 400-level.
-Below are some Nigerian institutions that provide solid grounding in Public Law:
+Although students generally apply for Law, Universities offer specializations (like Public Law) at the 300 level or 400 level.
+Below are some Nigerian Institutions that provide a solid grounding in Public Law:

 1. University of Lagos (UNILAG)